Generic Name: zidovudine (zye-DOE-vue-deen)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Retrovir:

-Retrovir is usually handled and stored by a health care provider.
-If you are using Retrovir at home, store Retrovir as directed by your pharmacist or health care provider.
-Keep Retrovir out of the reach of children and away from pets.
+Retrovir is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Retrovir, please talk with your doctor, pharmacist, or other health care provider.

 - Retrovir is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.